vectorgrp/sil-kit/docs_new/api/datamessage.rst

 !!!
 Usage
 ~~~~~

-The Publisher and Subscriber interfaces are instantiated from an |IComAdapter| interface by calling
+The Publisher and Subscriber interfaces are instantiated from an |IParticipant| interface by calling
 |CreateDataPublisher| and |CreateDataSubscriber|, respectively.
 Their name corresponds to the topic and is used in the
 configuration and instantiation of the interfaces.